 Monique serves as the Vice President of the El Sistema USA national board.
 In this capacity, she co-leads the ESUSA Equity-centered Pedagogy Working Group, recently co-led ESUSA’s 5-year strategic planning process and serves on the Racial Diversity and Cultural Understanding as well as the Fundraising committees.
 Monique has also completed the Community Counselor Course through the Southern California Counseling center, which places social justice as the central lens through which to understand and support communities.

-As the Longy MAT Program Director and a proud MAT alum, Monique is committed to deepening her impact as an arts and education leader by supporting the music education field through developing music teachers, and exploring processes for courageous dialogue around equity, access, belonging, collaboration, socio-cultural awareness, student ownership and musical excellence
+As a proud Longy Teacher Education program alum, Monique is committed to deepening her impact as an arts and education leader by supporting the music education field through developing music teachers, and exploring processes for courageous dialogue around equity, access, belonging, collaboration, socio-cultural awareness, student ownership and musical excellence